Perl-Apollo/Corinna/templates/rfc/major-changes.md

 - First draft of RFC released as markdown in github repo so that pull requests can be received.
 Wiki is noted to primarily be of historical interest.
+## August 26, 2021

+- Private slots now declared with `my`.
+They do not take attributes.